Oregon closer to magic mushroom therapy, but has setback

 “We’re not guiding,” trainer Gina Gratza told the students in a December training session.
 “Let your participants’ experiences unfold.
 Use words sparingly.
 Let participants come to their own insights and conclusions.”

-Researchers believe psilocybin changes the way the brain organizes itself, permitting a user to adopt new attitudes more easily and help overcome depression, PTSD, alcoholism and other issues.
+Researchers believe psilocybin changes the way the brain organizes itself, permitting users to adopt new attitudes more easily and help overcome depression, PTSD, alcoholism and other issues.

 Eckert said the graduating students will be prepared to help clients see the benefits of psilocybin.